-- School buses shall be operated in accordance with state traffic and school bus safety laws and the procedures contained in the Minnesota Department of Public Safety Model School Bus Driver Training Manual. - Only students assigned to the school bus by the school district shall be transported.
+- 1. School buses shall be operated in accordance with state traffic and school bus safety laws and the procedures contained in the Minnesota Department of Public Safety Model School Bus Driver Training Manual. - 2.
+Only students assigned to the school bus by the school district shall be transported.
 The number of students or other authorized passengers transported in a school bus shall not be more than the legal capacity for the bus.
 No person shall be allowed to stand when the bus is in motion. - 3.
 The parent/guardian may designate, pursuant to school district policy, a day care facility, respite care facility, the residence of a relative, or the residence of a person chosen by the parent or guardian as the address of the student for transportation purposes.
-The address must be in the attendance area of the assigned school and meet all other eligibility requirements. - Bus drivers must minimize, to the extent practical, the idling of school bus engines and exposure of children to diesel exhaust fumes. - To the extent practical, the school district will designate school bus loading/unloading zones at a sufficient distance from school air-intake systems to avoid diesel fumes from being drawn into the systems. - 6.
-A bus driver may not operate a school bus while communicating over, or otherwise operating, a cellular phone for personal reasons, whether hand-held or hands free, when the vehicle is in motion or a part of traffic.
-For purposes of this paragraph, "school bus" has the meaning given in Minnesota Statutes, section 169.011, subdivision 71.
-In addition, "school bus" also includes type III vehicles when driven by employees or agents of the school district.
-"Cellular phone" means a cellular, analog, wireless, or digital telephone capable of sending or receiving telephone or text messages without an access line for service.
+The address must be in the attendance area of the assigned school and meet all other eligibility requirements. - 4.
+Bus drivers must minimize, to the extent practical, the idling of school bus engines and exposure of children to diesel exhaust fumes. - 5.
+To the extent practical, the school district will designate school bus loading/unloading zones at a sufficient distance from school air-intake systems to avoid diesel fumes from being drawn into the systems. - 64.
+Only authorized persons will be allowed to drive district vehicles. - 72.
+Drivers must be at least 18 years of age, possess a valid Minnesota driver's license and must have full legal name, date of birth and driver's license number on file with the Transportation Office.